Shelsin/xin.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Graduate Student @ Dalian university of technology
+subtitle: Master candidate @ Dalian university of technology

 profile:
   align: right